 4. Rushing into a new security system

 Whether your existing security measures were damaged during the burglary or proved to be ineffective, you may feel pressed to get a new security system in place right away to protect from another break-in.
-Post break in it’s easy to choose the first option you come across but it’s worth doing your research.
-Options range from an IP camera-based mobile alert system like Cammy Home Alarm at $360/year to a hefty $1,395 fee for a motion sensing system.
+After a break-in it’s easy to choose the first option you come across but it’s worth doing your research.

 5. Cleaning up